jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We should be going.

 1965.
-Gosplan—the State Planning Committee—opposes OGAS.
-Too expensive.
-Current systems good enough.
+Gosplan—the State Planning Committee.
+They can approve my system.

+My team brings my proposal for review.
+A clerk slides a stack of forms across the desk.
+"Fill these out to request the computers.
+Three copies.
+One for Resources, one for Labor, one for us."

+My aides complete the forms.
+Return weeks later, "OGAS will make this paperwork faster." they say.

+The forms are stamped, logged, shelved beside a thousand others.

+I look down the hall.
+Clerks at every desk.
+Stampers, filers, couriers, checkers.
+Rooms of them.
+Floors of them.
+Soon, these workers will go to the factories to build socialism faster.

 I present again and again.
 I write more proposals.
-The current system is not optimal.
+I show how the current system is not optimal.
 I can't say there are shortages.
 But there are shortages.
+Everyone knows this.
 Inefficiencies are growing.
 OGAS would fix this.

+Finally, Gosplan reviews.
+OGAS is too expensive.
+Current systems good enough.

 Why aren't we going.

-1970.
+1971.
 The 24th Communist Party Congress is coming.
 OGAS is up for funding.
-I write detailed proposal.
+I write a detailed proposal.
 It is formally shelved.
 "Insufficient funding available for developing a cybernetics network."
 That's the official reason.
 The real reason: too many unscientific officials don't understand computers, data, mathematics, or science.
 They only see a threat.
 Centralized data means loss of control.
 Loss of power.
 Loss of the information monopolies that sustain their many positions and meetings.

 I dare not write this down.
-I will continue to write theory and equations instead.
+Instead I  continue to write and publish theory and equations.

 Someone else will return to this soon.